 A slope inclinometer used to be the skier’s macho meter.
 Is obsession with DIN numbers the new gauge?
 Is the max DIN of a binding any indication of quality or durability?
 Is a “DIN 12” skier better than a “DIN 6” skier?

 What we skiers call “DIN” is a standardized and calibrated rating of how “stiff” the release (or better stated, the spring loaded boot “retention”) of a binding is set to.
 The term comes from a German standards organization, more here.

 It’s important to know that not all ski binding release settings are truly “DIN.”
 To be so, the binding must be certified as compliant with the DIN/ISO international standard.
 This is usually done through a company in Germany known as “TUV.”
-While virtually all alpine binding are TUV certified, as well as most frame type touring bindings, only a few (this sentence updated 2015) frameless “tech” bindings are certified by TUV to the DIN standard.
-Therefore, the numbers you see on your tech binding are not necessarily “DIN” numbers, they are simply “release values” that may (other than in the case of certified bindings) approximate DIN settings at the whim of the manufacturer.
+While virtually all alpine binding are TUV certified, as well as many frame type touring bindings, only a few frameless “tech” bindings are certified by TUV to the DIN standard.
+Therefore, the numbers you see on your tech binding are not necessarily “DIN” numbers, they are simply “release-retention values” that may (other than in the case of certified bindings) approximate DIN settings at the whim of the manufacturer.
 Thus, we call them “RV” numbers here at WildSnow.com.

 Check this out for more about DIN ski touring binding issues.